Exploring Optimal Deep Learning Models for Image-based Malware Variant Classification: Introduction

+We conducted our study in two steps.
+First, to identify the optimal CNN models to classify malware images, we used two pre-labeled datasets: Malimg~\cite{Malimg} for Windows and Drebin~\cite{Drebin} for Android.
+As a result, we found that the EfficientNetB4 model fine-tuned with no frozen parameters, i.e., forgetting all ImageNet pre-trained knowledge, had the highest classification accuracy in Mailimg, obtaining 98.96\% with cross-validation.
+For the top 20 classes of Drebin, the EfficientNetB4 model fine-tuned with 1/4 of the pre-trained parameters frozen achieved the highest classification accuracy of 91.03\% with cross-validation.
+To the best of our knowledge, these are the highest classification accuracy of Malimg and Drebin with cross-validation reported so far.

+Next, to examine the classification accuracy against recent real malware, we obtained the VirusTotal~\cite{VirusTotal} May 2020 datasets and trained several models that had relatively high classification accuracy in Malimg and Drebin with the datasets.
+As a result, for Windows malware, EfficientNetB5 with 1/2 of the pre-trained parameters frozen achieved 98.78\% accuracy, and for Android malware, EfficientNetB3-B5 with no frozen parameters achieved 100\% accuracy.

+From the results of these experiments, we found that the highest malware variant classification accuracy tends to be obtained by using the latest deep learning models with a relatively low degree of transfer learning, i.e., freezing the fine-tuning parameters from 0\% to 50\%.
+This suggests that the ability to recognize natural objects is effective to some extent, but learning more features of malware images is also important in classifying malware variants.
+Since it is not easy to identify in advance the optimal parameters for each malware dataset, a realistic approach is to periodically explore the optimal degree of transfer learning by fine-tuning the latest model with the latest malware data while gradually lowering the freezing parameters from 50\%.

+The contributions of this paper are as follows: \begin{itemize} \item We conducted an exhaustive study on the impact of different models and fine-tuning parameters of CNNs, 120 combinations in total, on the classification accuracy of malware variants. \item We found that the optimal model for malware classification of Malimg and Drebin was EfficientNetB4 with pre-trained parameters unfrozen and 25\% frozen, respectively, and achieved the highest classification accuracy to date with cross-validation. \item We confirmed that fine-tuning the latest models with lower frozen parameters is effective for classifying malware variants in VirusTotal; EfficientNetB5 with 50\% frozen for Windows and EfficientNetB3-B5 with no frozen for Android achieved the highest accuracy. \end{itemize}

-This paper is organized as following: Section 2 presents related work on malware detection and classification; Section 3 introduces design for stategy comparing the performance between CNN models using fine-tuning; Section 4 shows experimental settings; Section 5 provides experimental results; Section 6 concludes the paper.
+The rest of this paper is organized as follows: \autoref{sec:related} presents related work. \autoref{sec:background} explains background knowledge on CNNs and fine-tuning. \autoref{sec:method} describes our experimental method to explore the optimal models for malware variant classification. \autoref{sec:evaluation} shows the experimental results and \autoref{sec:conclusion} concludes the paper.